uring the reign of

 A

 mong the events which have been written into the history books and which concerned the royal Niepołomice, it is worth mentioning the convention called here in the autumn of 1409 just after the announcement of the ceasefire in Polish-Teutonic war.
 The deliberations conducted under Jagiełło's leadership were accompanied by a trial against the knight Warcisław of Gortratowice, who, acting unfaithfully and without any necessity, handed over the castle Bobrowniki to Teutonic Knights.
 And although the defendant swore that he had surrendered the fortress with the knowledge and permission of the archbishop of Gniezno, Kurowski, and even presented evidence to confirm the truth of his words, the king did not give him faith and sentenced to life imprisonment in the Chęciny castle.
 This decision was changed later, apparently, since Warcisław enjoyed freedom already in 1410.
 Another interesting episode affecting the Niepołomice location took place during a convention held here in 1420.
 At that time, on St. Martin's Day, the royal court confirmed the consent to the marriage of Władysław Jagiełło and Zygmunt Luxemburg's sister-in-law Ofka.
-However, the wedding never took place, because in the meantime Jagiełło changed his plans and married Russian Princess Zofia Holszańska (Sonka) (d.
-1461).
-This unexpected course of events brought many benefits for the Jagiellonian dynasty, as Sonka gave birth to Władysław as many as three sons, while Ofka on her wedding day would be approaching the age of fifty.
+However, the wedding never took place, because in the meantime Jagiełło changed his plans and married Russian Princess

-MONUMENT OF CASIMIR THE GREAT, POLISH KING
+MONUMENT OF CASIMIR THE GREAT, KING OF POLAND

 ENTRANCE TO THE SOUTH WING FROM THE GARDEN SIDE